GreenyPM/GameDictionaryWExcel/README.md

 ![SC2](https://github.com/GreenyPM/GameDictionaryWExcel/assets/81530437/ad83e8be-d2db-4d4d-bee3-ac892582831d)

 -I'll be more casual with you if you've made it here.
 Thanks for reading this little read and coming to my repo.
 It means a lot; you can try this out by using "git clone https://github.com/GreenyPM/GameDictionaryWExcel" or by downloading it above.
-It comes with a pre-installed virtual environment, so start that up, and all should be good!

 <i>-Thanks for Reading!<br>
 Patrick 💣🍀</i>